 Laboratories make mistakes.
 Police officers do not always follow the proper chain of custody.
 Any flaw, error, or omission in a drug test may be enough to get the charges against you dismissed.

-When charged with drug crimes due to a debilitating addiction, you may be surprised that courts look favorably on those who wish to seek help.
+When first time offenders are charged with drug crimes due to a debilitating addiction, you may be surprised that New Jersey courts look favorably on those who wish to seek help.
 There are many options for those who wish to attend a diversionary program, and your charges could be reduced depending on the type of charge.
 Some options include:

 - Drug Court